 In conversation with Alan, it becomes clear that the new book is at least partly based on writing and research he did some ten years ago for a travelling museum show called “The Science of Rock ‘n’ Roll.”

 Cross recalls that exhibit toured through the U.S. and stopped at the Ontario Science Centre for a six-month engagement.
-But at the stops he was able to attend, it was “amazing the way young people got into the show, and into music history.
-They were really fascinated by things often taken for granted, things we need to make or listen or distribute music.”
+At the stops he was able to attend, he watched with amazement at “the way young people got into the show, and into music history.
+They were really fascinated by things often taken for granted, the things we need to make or listen or distribute music.”

 Those things could include the first device to record and play back sound, Edison’s phonograph.
 Or its eventual replacement, known as the 45 RPM or long-playing record.
-Perhaps the famous “idea that bombed”, otherwise known as the 8-track cartridge, right on up to the latest and greatest digital devices.
-Exhibit attendees were enthralled by the musical technology on display.
+Perhaps the famous “idea that bombed”, otherwise known as the 8-track cartridge.
+Right on up to the latest and greatest digital devices, exhibit attendees were enthralled by all the musical technology on display.

 The energy and enthusiasm were palpable, he described, and that led him to talk to his contacts at Corus Entertainment in Toronto to see what else could be done with the exhibition material.
 The publishing arm at Corus, KidsCanPress, picked up the tune from there and released the book earlier this year.